AI Models for Depressive Disorder Detection and Diagnosis: A Review: A Hierarchical Taxonomy for AI in Depression Detection

 \section{A Hierarchical Taxonomy for AI in Depression Detection}

-To provide a clear and structured overview of the vast body of literature in AI-based depression detection, we have developed a hierarchical taxonomy.
+To provide a clear and structured overview of the vast body of literature in AI-based depression detection, we have developed a hierarchical taxonomy, illustrated in Figure~\ref{fig:taxonomy}.
+This framework organizes the 55 papers reviewed in this survey into three distinct levels: the {\em clinical task}, the {\em data type utilized}, and the {\em AI model employed}.
 This framework organizes the 55 papers reviewed in this survey into three distinct levels: the {\em clinical task}, the {\em data type utilized}, and the {\em AI model employed}.
 This section defines the categories within each level and presents tables that classify the reviewed literature accordingly, serving as a guide for the in-depth discussion that follows in Section \ref{sec:related_works}.